platformsh/platformsh-docs/src/administration/web.md

 ## Updates - Platform.sh Management Console

-Platform.sh has released our newly designed Management Console, which will soon replace our this Web Interface.
+Platform.sh has released our newly designed Management Console, which will soon replace this Web Interface.

 You can access the updated documentation on our main site [here](https://docs.platform.sh/).

 ## Environment List